Here's the exact you can watch the new third series of Netflix's 'You'

-Netflix's You: Exact time season 3 be released on Friday, trailer, number of episodes, episode length, cast, plot, and the story so far for the Netflix series
+Netflix's You: Exact time season 3 be released today, trailer, number of episodes, episode length, cast, plot, and will there be a season 4 for the Netflix series?

-Psychological thriller 'You' will finally be returning to our screens after a two year wait.
+Psychological thriller 'You' has finally return to our screens after a two year wait.

-Joe Goldberg (Penn Badgley) will be back this October after season two left the former librarian on a cliffhanger, with his future of being a father heading in one direction, and his obsessions leading him astray.
+Joe Goldberg (Penn Badgley) is back after season two left the former librarian on a cliffhanger, with his future of being a father heading in one direction, and his obsessions leading him astray.

 Joe is now living with pregnant Love Quinn (Victoria Pedretti) in a suburban home, but his old ways soon come back to haunt him.